 Use insulated staples to fasten the cables to wood members at 2-ft. intervals.
 The low-voltage wire and the waterproof wire connectors must be buried 6 in. deep into the ground.

 Add the wattage of each fixture to determine the total load.
+Our deck:

 |4 step lights x 12 watts||48 watts|